Residence and Dining Regulations

 Students who wish to hang wall decorations are encouraged to do so using molding hooks or adhesive sponges provided by Facility Services – free of charge.
 Nails, tape and paste are damaging and their use may lead to charges.
 Rooms are inspected for damages at the end of each semester.
 Items found in need of repair or replacement (other than normal wear) are charged equally to the most recent occupants unless the charges have been previously assumed.
 If there is a change in occupancy, rooms are specifically checked for damages upon request by a representative of the Facility Services staff.
 Willful destruction of property may be cause for action by the Student Conduct Committee or the Student Affairs Office.

-The College is not responsible for theft of or damage to student belongings on campus.
+The College is not responsible for student belongings on campus.
 Students are strongly encouraged to ensure that their belongings are covered by the family’s homeowners’ insurance or to secure other private insurance to cover their belongings.

 Service and Assistance Animals

-Animals needed to assist students with documented disabilities may qualify as service animals or therapy animals and may be permitted to live in the residence hall when expressly authorized by the Assistant Dean of Accessible Education and the Office of Residence Life and Health Education.
-For information on Therapy and Service animals in residences, visit http://www.bates.edu/housing/housing-tour/housing-accommodations/.
+Animals needed to assist students with documented disabilities may qualify as service animals or therapy animals and may be permitted to live in the residence hall when expressly authorized by the Dean of Accessible Education and the Residence Life Office.
+For information on Therapy and Service animals in residences, visit https://www.bates.edu/housing/housing-tour/housing-accommodations/.